microsoft/health-architectures/docs/FHIR-Tools-Proxy.md

 ### After the Install

-After your install the Key Vault will resemble the image below.
+After your install Key Vault -> Settings -> Secrets will resemble the image below.

 *Note: FP is an abbreviation for FHIR Proxy and FS is an abbreviation for FHIR Server*